 If you did not hear something properly, do not say “What?”, but politely say, “I’m sorry, I did not hear what you said, can you please repeat it?” or “Pardon me?”
 Always make the other person feel confident and never bring them down.

-Etiquette extends to your physical appearance as well.
+Customs and Etiquette extend to your physical appearance as well.
 While Canada is a multicultural environment, there is something to be said for clean, crisp business attire.
 That doesn’t mean you can’t bring touches of your culture to your appearance, be it in colour or jewellery, etc., but subtle is best.

 The same thing goes for grooming.
 Be aware of food smells clinging to your clothes, which can turn some people off.
 And personal hygiene.
 In other words, keep some breath mints on you!